Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Pareto Adversarial Robustness

 A detailed algorithm description is given in Algorithm~\ref{alg:framework}.
-In the lower level procedure of Pareto adversarial training, we solve the quadratic optimization regarding $\alpha$ given $\theta$ in each training step, to obtain the optimal combinations among natural loss, sensitivity-based and spatial adversarial loss.
-Then in the upper level optimization, we leverage our familiar SGD method to update $\theta$ based on $\alpha^*$ calculated from the lower level problem.
-Note that the computation complexity of our method is similar to Ave AT and Max AT, which is still competitive in computation.
+In the lower-level procedure of Pareto adversarial training, we solve the quadratic optimization regarding $\alpha$ given $\theta$ in each training step to obtain the optimal combinations among natural loss, sensitivity-based, and spatial adversarial loss.
+Then in the upper-level optimization, we leverage our familiar SGD method to update $\theta$ based on $\alpha^*$ calculated from the lower-level problem.
+Note that the computation complexity of our method is similar to Ave AT and Max AT, which are still competitive in computation.